-Unclassified students pay at the rate of twelve and one-half dollars for each semester hour; members of the Christian Reformed Church, nine dollars.
+Unclassified students pay at the rate of twelve dollars for each semester hour.

 LABORATORY FEE

 An extra fee is charged in some laboratory courses to cover cost of material, wear and tear of instruments, and the like.
 Amount of such laboratory fee is indicated in the catalog in the description of the specific courses.